PS1TD/OctoDash/Setup-&-Settings.md

 default: `30`

+#### Feed Length
+The length of your feeding tube from the extruder to the hotend in mm.
+It will be used to unload and load the filament.

+default: `470`

 #### Feed Speed
 The speed that should be used to unload, and load the first 75% of the Filament.
 Make sure to also set a higher or equal max axis speed in OctoPrint, as otherwise OctoPrint might slow down the Extruder Movement.